-One option for seating is to simply grab a place to sit on the curb.
+One option is to grab a place to sit on the curb.
 The good thing about this option is that it is totally free.
-The bad part is that you will need to camp out several hours in advance in order to get a spot.
-If you decide to do this, bring a blanket, and/or chairs.
-After you’ve claimed your spot, you can always send part of the family to get food and drinks for everyone.
-We have done this on a couple of occasions.
-While it’s not terrible, it’s not my favorite way to watch the parade.
-However, a lot of people do this every year.
-And, like I said, it’s free!
+The bad part is that it requires you to camp out several hours in advance in order to get a spot.

-All of the reserved seating is on the same level, which means that if you are in the second or third row, you will have to look over and around the people on the front row.
-These seats are located in better viewing areas than the available free curb spots.
+All of the reserved seating is on the same level, so if you are in the second or third row, you will have to look over and around the people on the front row.
+But, these seats are located in better viewing areas than the free curb spots.

 VIP or Premier Seating

-You can also watch the parade from the reception area of the skybridge.
-This would be great if it was cold outside!
+You can also watch the parade from the reception area of the skybridge, which is great if it is cold outside!
 It gives you a birdseye view of parade.
 The cost of the premier seats are $85 per person.
 These seats also include a champagne toast at the start of the parade.
 What could be better than that!

 Pack Your Patience

-Also remember that when the parade is over, everyone will be trying to leave at the same time.
+Also remember that when the parade is over, everyone is trying to leave at the same time.
 It will take some time to get out of downtown.
 The Fort Worth Police do a great job on traffic control to get the crowd on their way as fast as possible.

-Dress Warmer Than You Think You Should
+Dress Warmer Than You Think

 Enjoy the Parade of Lights